For Authors|For Editors|For Reviewers

 The author will receive a tracking number (DM No.) following a submission.

-Once a manuscript is submitted for publication, the manuscript is checked by the journal’s editorial office, to ensure the files are complete and that the relevant metadata are in order.
+Once a manuscript is submitted for publication, the manuscript is checked by the Editorial Office, to ensure the files are complete and that the relevant metadata are in order.

-Peer-review is a double-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another editor approved by the Editor-in-Chief.
-The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editors and Special Issue topics, and appointing new Editorial Board members.
+Peer-review is a double-blind assessment with at least two reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another Editor approved by the Editor-in-Chief.
+The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editor(s) and Special Issue topics, and appointing new Editorial Board members.

 For details, see the Peer review policy.